VahidR/django-packages-search/README.md

 one way to search for such apps is to fire your web browser and visit `djangopackages.com` and browse the packages comprehensively.
 Another way is using this tool.
 You can search for a *list* of packages within a certain area like `cms` and `profiles`, or you can get the vital information about a *specific* package.
 The details come later.
-This tool is under active development and lots of improvements could be added gradually..
+This tool is under active development and lots of improvements could be added gradually.

 How to use it